BlueSillyDragon/AquaOS/README.md

 it should be at line 163, change `/usr/share/ovmf/` to the installation directory of ovmf.

 ## Technologies
-Uses eyalroz's printf lib, and limine-efi as a UEFI library.
+Uses eyalroz's printf lib, limine-efi as a UEFI library, and AQUABOOT is the custom bootloader.

 ## License
 AquaOS is under an MIT License.